keboola/developers-docs/extend/generic-extractor/jobs/index.md

 {% endhighlight %}

 ## Method
-The `method` parameter defines [HTTP request method](/extend/generic-extractor/tutorial/rest/).
-Allowed values
+The `method` parameter defines the [HTTP request method](/extend/generic-extractor/tutorial/rest/).
-are:
+The following are the allowed values:

 - `GET` (default)
 - `POST`